aragon/aragon.js/packages/aragon-api-react/README.md

 Before using any Hook provided, you need to declare this component to connect the app.
 It is generally a good idea to do it near the top level of your React tree.
 It should only be declared once.

 It has an optional `reducer` prop, which lets you process the state coming from the [background script](https://github.com/aragon/aragon.js/blob/master/docs/BACKGROUND_SCRIPTS.md).
-If not provided, the state is passed as is.
+If not provided, the state is passed as-is.

 #### Example